Looking for a boarding school near Branson, Missouri for a troubled teen? Would you consider one in Georgia instead?

 All throughout the program, teens are enrolled in our on-campus, fully accredited junior and senior high school, staffed with Georgia certified instructors.
 We encourage students to get caught up and to also prepare for college, so we also include test prep for the SAT and ACT as part of our daily curriculum.

 We can equip misbehaving teens with the skills needed to become more confident, productive and respectful at home, school, and in the community.
 We provide a state accredited junior and senior high school on campus.
 Our unique combination of wilderness therapy, certified equine program, and first-class school is all designed to bring focus back into a child’s life.
-We also utilize accountability groups, individual behavioral and family therapy.
+We also utilize accountability groups, individual behavioral and family sessions for the adolescent.

 Though we are not located in Branson, Missouri, we do have students who come to our school from all over the country, including Branson, Missouri.
 The distance, and the time away from home is an effective opportunity to bring healing to your entire family.
 Call us at (706) 779-5766 or visit the rest of this site to learn more.